elvis-epx/sdr/LoRaMaDoR/README.md

 QC<PP5UUU:33 Chat tonight 22:00 at repeater 147.000
 ```

-And the forwared packet will be like like
+And the forwarded packet will be like like

 ```
 QC<PP5UUU:33,R Chat tonight 22:00 at repeater 147.000